-If you’ve worked in marketing for a while, you may already know that even a tiny increase in conversions can make a massive difference in your revenue.
+If you’ve worked in digital marketing for a while, you may already know that even a tiny increase in conversions can make a massive difference in your revenue.

 I’m talking thousands of dollars here.

 (If you don’t believe me, check out these case studies!)

 That’s why it’s so important for you to increase your landing page conversion rates however you can – even a slight improvement matters.

 To help you do that, I’ve put together this post with 3 data-backed strategies you can use to boost conversion rates.
 If you aren’t using third-party conversion tools, consider these.

 Keep reading to start learning, and along the way, I’ll go over plenty of examples you can draw inspiration from!

 Let’s face it – a boring, gray button that says “Submit” is going to get your users taking action about as quickly as a sedated slug.